Skip to Main Content

 • access information (a URL or other persistent identifier).

-Unfortunately, standards for the citation of data are not uniformly agreed upon and have yet to be codified by the National Information Standards Organization (an organization that sets technical standards for other bibliographic materials).
+Unfortunately, standards for the citation of data are not uniformly agreed upon.
 However, many data providers and distributors and some style manuals do provide guidelines.
 Some of these instructions are listed on this guide.

 General Rules

-Some style manuals do provide instructions for the citation of data, and selected examples are listed on the Data Citations tab.
+Some style manuals do provide instructions for the citation of data, and selected examples are listed below.
 If the style manual you are using does not address data citations, you can follow these general rules.

 Usually a style manual will lay out basic rules for the order of citation elements, regardless of the type of work.
 This is what you will need to pay close attention to in order to format your citation correctly.
 If you can’t find a generic list of rules, then look at how the citation for a book is formatted.